 There are many opportunities for religious activities on the Wilson College campus.
 Please check the Chaplain's schedule of activities when you arrive.
 Past programs offered through her office include weekly Fiber Fellowship, Agape Christian Fellowship and the Quest.
 An ecumenical Christian chapel service is held weekly on Wednesdays at 12 noon in Alumnae Chapel (Thomson Hall).
 The Prayer Chapel (on the ground floor of Lenfest) is open for students to personally fulfill their own spiritual and religious needs as fits their schedules.

 Wireless internet is available throughout the academic buildings, residence halls, and most administrative buildings, include Lenfest Commons.
 Information Technology Services staff can assist you in establishing the link and your email account.
 There are also public computers available in computer labs across campus and in the residence halls.

 Each individual bank will provide different services, and you will need to find the right fit for you.
 Wilson College invites banks on campus twice each year for students during Registration Day.
 The closest ATM is on campus in Lenfest Commons and is affiliated with PSECU.
 Some of the nearby local banks are Susquehanna, M&T, F&M, and the Patriot Federal Credit Union.

 Help is available!
-Academic Support Center offers in-person and online assistance with written assignments, study skills, note taking, time management, and test taking, as well as disability support services for eligible students.
+Academic Success Center offers in-person and online assistance with written assignments, study skills, note taking, time management, and test taking, as well as disability support services for eligible students.
 Students are also highly encouraged to speak with their professors early on about any difficulty they are experiencing - our faculty are willing and able to help!